Dhirajpatil7721/Einfratech_Systems/README.md

 - **CSS**: For styling the task manager and buttons.
 - **JavaScript**: To handle adding, editing, deleting, and displaying tasks.
 Uses `localStorage` for persistence.

-## Demo

-To view the demo, simply open the `index.html` file in your browser.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.